westlaker/crank-test/README.md

 $ ./mhz-aarch64
 2399 MHz, 0.4168 nanosec clock

-4) the OrchardCMS app to have higher WARMUP time set to be 120s
+4) the OrchardCMS app has better results to have higher WARMUP time set to be 120s

 In orchardsignal.sh,  set:
 : ${WARM:="120s"}          # warm up run time in seconds